 - ⅛ tsp. white pepper

-- 1 TB white miso, gluten-free is desired
+- 1 TB white miso gluten-free if desired

 - ½ tsp. toasted sesame oil